bradym05/VoldexCodeTest-Repository/README.md

 -Created a folder named "Tycoons" to hold tycoons. <br />
 -Placed the price BillboardGui in ServerStorage to clone it under each pad. <br />
 -Moved buildings down to connect with ground. <br />

+TycoonClass: <br />

+-Creates tycoon and moves to the first available slot<br />
+-Loads purchased objects<br />
+-Loads pads after purchased objects to avoid unnecessary connections and keep dependencies accurate<br />
+-Sets collision group of pads to only collide with owner's character (workspace.TouchesUseCollisionGroups must stay enabled)<br />
+-Slots are obtained by yielding if necessary (ex. player joins before a tycoon becomes available)<br />
+-Pads are only connected to onTouched when purchaseable<br />
+-Pads are hidden in ServerStorage until needed or destroyed if not needed<br />
+-Connections are cleaned up as quickly as possible or when tycoon is destroyed<br />

+CustomSignal:<br />

+-OOP Signal Class to replace use of BindableEvents<br />
+-Creates easy to use "signals"<br />
+-Signals have a "Connect" method accepting a callback function and returning a connection class<br />
+-Connection class can be disconnected just like a RBXScriptConnection<br />
+-Signals can be fired to run all callback functions with any arguments<br />
+-Signals can be destroyed to disconnect all connections<br />

+InterfaceHandler (UiHandler refactored):<br />

+-Updates money count based on leaderstats. <br />
+-Animates money count value on change. <br />